-How often have you been told that you need to go to college and earn a degree to make good money?
+How often have you been told you must go to college and earn a degree to make good money?
 It’s something that most people hear from those around them throughout their lives.
 But unfortunately, it often causes most young adults to feel pressured to further their education, even if they’re unsure what they want to be or would like to do in life.
-So, is a college degree necessary for a good job if you don’t want to be a doctor, dentist, lawyer, or someone else who has to have a degree to provide services?
+So, is a college degree necessary for an excellent job if you don’t want to be a doctor, dentist, lawyer, or someone else who has to have a degree to provide services?
 Absolutely not.

 A college degree isn’t equivalent to wealth.
-It’s not a promise that you’re going to land a high-paying job that you love and make six figures each year.
-There are millions of people who’ve spent years in college that are making the same as those who haven’t while also dealing with the debt of their student loans.
+It’s not a promise that you’ll land a high-paying job you love and make six figures each year.
+Millions of people spent years in college but are making the same as those who haven’t while also dealing with the debt of their student loans.
 If you don’t want to find yourself in that same predicament, you can skip college and get a headstart in the workforce.

 #1.
 Many of Today’s Millionaires Don’t Have a College Degree

 People will tell you there is no way you’ll make it without a college degree, but the lengthy list of millionaires without one proves otherwise.
 For example, one of the wealthiest people in the United States, Bill Gates, dropped out of Harvard and eventually became the successful businessman he is today.
 Likewise, Rachael Ray’s name rings bells in the world of cooking.
 Anyone who loves food, watches cooking shows, or owns a pet has likely heard of her name before.
 She’s another successful person making millions of dollars each year without a college degree.